 A problem area for ENFPs in relationships is their dislike of conflict and sensitivity to criticism.
 They are perfectionists who believe that any form of criticism is a stab at their character, which is very difficult for them to take.
 Conflict situations are sources of extreme stress to the ENFP.
 They have a tendency to brush issues under the rug rather than confront them head-on, if there is likely to be a conflict.
 They are also prone to "give in" easily in conflict situations, just to end the conflict.
 They might agree to something which goes against their values just to end the uncomfortable situation.
 In such cases, the problem is extended and will return at a later time.
 The ENFP needs to realize that conflict situations are not the end of the world.
 They are entirely normal, and can be quite helpful for the growth of a relationship.
 They also need to work on taking criticism for what it is, rather than blowing up any negative comment into an indictment against their entire character.

-Generally, the ENFP is a warm and affirming creature who is very interested and able to have an intense, meaningful, close relationship with their mate.
+Generally, the ENFP is a warm and affirming creature who is very interested and able to have an intense, meaningful, close relationship with their partner.

 Although two well-developed individuals of any type can enjoy a healthy relationship, ENFP's natural partner is the INTJ, or the INFJ.
 ENFP's dominant function of Extraverted Intuition is best matched with a partner whose dominant function is Introverted Intuition.
-How did we arrive at this?
+More on ENFP compatibility